senzing-garage/aws-cloudformation-ecs/docs/senzing-demo-certificates/README.md

-# Cloudformation: senzing-demo-hosted-zone
+# Cloudformation: senzing-demo-certificates

 ## Synopsis

-The `senzing-demo-hosted-zone` demonstrates a Senzing deployment using an AWS Cloudformation template using a previously created AWS Route53 Hosted Zone.
+The `senzing-demo-certificates` demonstrates a Senzing deployment using an AWS Cloudformation template using an X.509 certificate and private key.

 ## Overview

-The `senzing-demo-hosted-zone` demonstration is an AWS Cloudformation template that creates the following resources:
+The `senzing-demo-certificates` demonstration is an AWS Cloudformation template that creates the following resources:

 1. AWS infrastructure
     1. VPC